-Vegetable Pilaf or Pulao is an easy one pot rice dish mixed with a variety of vegetables and mildly flavored with various spices.
+Vegetable Rice Pilaf or Pulao is an easy one-pot rice dish mixed with a variety of vegetables and mildly flavored with various spices.
 We will make this in the Instant Pot.
 You can also use the same recipe to make it in a traditional pressure cooker.
-As you can imagine, this is a one pot dish and hence it is super quick and easy.
+As you can imagine, this is a one-pot dish, and hence it is super quick and easy.
 I make this on any day after I come back from work and don’t have much time to get dinner on the table.

-The best part is that this is not only a quick meal, it is also very nutritious.
-We are adding loads of vegetables and you can choose to add veggies of your choice.
-I added a mix of carrots, green beans, green peas, edamame and corn.
+The best part is that this is not only a quick meal, it is also very nutritious similar to Spinach Rice and Khichdi.
+We are adding loads of vegetables, and you can choose to add veggies of your choice.
+I added a mix of carrots, green beans, green peas, edamame, and corn.

-Tips to make Perfect Vegetable Pilaf in Instant Pot
+Tips to Make Perfect Rice Pilaf in Instant Pot

 - Follow the time and do not overcook.
-I personally prefer each grain of rice perfectly cooked and separated.
+I personally prefer each grain of rice to be perfectly cooked and separated.
 It should not be mushy.

 - In this recipe, I have used frozen vegetables.
 But you can also use fresh vegetables.

 - Add roasted cashews for additional goodness.
 You can add them before pressure cooking to the rice.

 Instant Pot Vegetable Rice Pulao

 - 1 cup Basmati Rice, (1 cup=250ml) rinsed